Stirlingshire Cup: Format

-The competition is a knock-out tournament contested by the six member clubs of the Stirlingshire Football Association.
+Previously the competition was a knock-out tournament contested by the six member clubs of the Stirlingshire Football Association.
 In the first round draw, two teams receive byes into the semi-final with the remaining four clubs paired against each other.
 The winners of the two first round matches progress to the semi-final and the losers are eliminated from the tournament.

+In season 2024–25 a group stage was introduced with the winners of group 1 (Alloa Athletic, East Stirlingshire & Stirling Albion) playing the winners of group 2 (Dumbarton, Falkirk & Stenhousemuir) in the final.

+For 2025-26, the competition was a pre-season tournament.
+There were two round robin group stages held at the Falkirk Stadium and Ochilview Park on the 21st of June.
+The final was held on the 24th of June at the Falkirk Stadium.